 Social media is a tried-and-true content marketing outlet and a terrific way to increase name recognition.
 For many of us, social media is an ingrained part of our daily lives.
 Wake up, grab the phone, check email, browse social media accounts to see what we missed while we were sleeping and repeat as necessary.
 Millions of users are on Facebook, Twitter and Instagram.
 Now’s the time for your business to join the party.
 (This is something we do for our clients.)

-- 78 percent of online adults have an active social media profile.
+- 79 percent of adults have a social media profile.

 - 91 percent of brands use two or more social media channels